dj3c1t/sourceml/docs/about.sourceml.md

 This is one of the two main ideas behind Sourceml.
-The other one is about making a publishing tool available for anyone who wishes to set a personnal music website, or a plateform with multiple autors.
+The other one is about making a publishing tool available for anyone who wishes to set a personnal music website, or a plateform with multiple authors.

 ## Sharing music with separated tracks